In this post, we compare the GED vs HiSET and try to find answers to the question, “GED vs HiSET – What Is Easier To Pass?”

 The states listed below offer the HiSET high school equivalency exam.
 Adults who did not complete their high school education can use the high school equivalency test to earn a credential that compares to a standard high school degree.
 Check here to learn about the cost of HiSET testing in every state.

-The HiSET is offered both in a computer-based model and in a paper-and-pencil format, except in New Jersey and West Virginia, where the tests are administered on a computer.
+The HiSET is offered both in a computer-based model and in a paper-and-pencil format, except in West Virginia, where the test is administered on a computer.

 Be aware, though, that in states where multiple options are available, not all testing centers administer the HiSET, so get adequately informed to avoid disappointment.
 Here is an overview of states that use the HiSET exam.
 See also our page with HiSET test centers by state.